Social and Environmental Responsibility

 Where we buy our lumber

 We buy all of our rough lumber exclusively from certified lumber yards.
 The three certifications we require are SFI, PEFC and FSC.
 At this time we currently buy the majority of our lumber from Singh Hardwood (Website still being developed) in Far Rockaway, New York.
 We make some purchases online also from Global Wood Source.
 We try to buy our lumber as close to home as possible to limit effects of using gas for shipping as well as packaging materials.
 Singh Hardwood is only 8 miles from our shop.
 Regardless of where we get our lumber, we only purchase certified wood.
-This makes it difficult to obtain certain species of exotic lumber, but we are firm in our beliefs to protect the environment.
+This makes it difficult for us to obtain certain species of exotic lumber, and will often run out of more exotic lumber; but we are firm in our beliefs to protect the environment.

 Learn more about the our strict certification requirements -

 We use various tools to mill the wood, cut and rip it, clamp it, plane it, rout it and sand it.
 We use a chop saw, table saw, jointer, bar clamps, a thickness planer, a drum sander, a router and a random orbital hand sander.

 All of these tools have lasted us years and will continue to last as we take great measures to keep them in good shape.
 We sharpen, reuse, repurpose or recycle all of our old router bits, saw blades and jointer knives.
 The sandpaper is what causes us the most issues with repurposing.
 We get maximum use out of our sandpaper by cleaning it and then using scraps on random projects.
 But we are also saving our used sand paper.
 We are looking to donate it to artists who can use them in collages or on canvas to add texture as a painting medium.
 We are also open to any other ideas you may have.
 Please reach out!

 We use Titebond III wood glue to bond the wood together.
 We take great care to only use the necessary amount of glue so that we have minimum squeeze out when clamping boards together.